PACE with Go

 export ANTHROPIC_API_KEY="sk-ant-..."4 — Write a Go sprint plan

-days: - day: 1 theme: "Product domain model and repository interface" stories: - title: "Product struct, ProductRepository interface, and InMemoryRepository" acceptance_criteria: - "Product struct has ID, Name, Price float64, and StockQuantity int fields" - "ProductRepository interface has Create, GetByID, Update, Delete, and List methods" - "InMemoryRepository implements ProductRepository with a sync.RWMutex-protected map" - "Tests cover concurrent read/write safety (t.Parallel)" - "go test ./internal/catalog/... exits 0" out_of_scope: - "HTTP handlers" - "Database persistence"
+stories: - id: story-1 title: "Product struct, ProductRepository interface, and InMemoryRepository" status: pending acceptance_criteria: - "Product struct has ID, Name, Price float64, and StockQuantity int fields" - "ProductRepository interface has Create, GetByID, Update, Delete, and List methods" - "InMemoryRepository implements ProductRepository with a sync.RWMutex-protected map" - "Tests cover concurrent read/write safety (t.Parallel)" - "go test ./internal/catalog/... exits 0" out_of_scope: - "HTTP handlers" - "Database persistence"

 cd pacepython pace/orchestrator.py --day 1What FORGE does with Go